-The processing technique presented herein is demonstrated on a data set from a counter-rotating open rotor airplane engine test campaign.
-The acoustic measurements have been carried out within the framework of a collaboration between General Electric (GE) and NASA in the NASA Glenn Research Center 915 ft low-speed wind tunnel^{9-11,20}.
-The open rotor propulsion rig used in the measurements allows for the independent setting of the rotational speeds and the blade angles of the two rotors.
-The 1/7th scale model has been equipped with the F31/A31 historical baseline blade set9.
-F and A will be used to refer to the two counter rotating rotors, the Forward and the Aft rotors, respectively.
-The forward rotor of this particular configuration has a diameter of $D{\rm F} = 0.652$ m and has $B{\rm F} = 12$ blades, while the aft rotor has a diameter of $D_A = 0.630$ m and has $B_A = 10$ blades.
+The processing technique presented herein is demonstrated on a dataset from a counter-rotating open rotor airplane engine test campaign.
+The acoustic measurements have been carried out within the framework of a collaboration between general electric (GE) and NASA in the NASA Glenn Research Center 915-ft low-speed wind tunnel.^{9-11,20} The open rotor propulsion rig used in the measurements allows for the independent setting of the rotational speeds and the blade angles of the two rotors.
+The 1/7th scale model has been equipped with the F31/A31 historical baseline blade set.9 F and A will be used to refer to the two counter rotating rotors, the Forward and the Aft rotors, respectively.
+The forward rotor of this particular configuration has a diameter of $D{\rm F} = 0.652 \,\mathrm{m}$ and has $B{\rm F} = 12$ blades, while the aft rotor has a diameter of $D_A = 0.630$ m and has $B_A = 10$ blades.
 The test configuration investigated herein is that of the approach condition, which is characterized by blade angles of 33.5 and 35.7 on the forward and the aft rotors, respectively.
 Furthermore, the angle of attack of the flow with regard to the test rig has been set to 0, while the wind tunnel Mach number has been Ma 0.2.

 Measurement test cases for five different RPMs are investigated in the present study.
 This presents the robustness of the method on multiple sets of data, while also highlighting the advantages of the automated method, which is able to process a vast amount of data in a short amount of time.
 This provides a large set of processed data, which can be compared as a function of the RPM.
-The RPM values on the two rotors have been set to predefined values of corrected Standard Day (STD) RPM, for which the actual measured RPM values $(RPM{\rm F} \text{ and } RPM{\rm A})$ can be found for all of the five test cases in the table presented in Fig. 1.
-The first operating condition is the Design Point (DP) for the approach condition with an RPM of 5598 1/min.
-The IDs of the test cases are given based on their corrected Standard day RPM values, so that when looking at the results, one can draw conclusions based on the differences in test conditions, which can immediately be seen based on the RPM values
+The RPM values on the two rotors have been set to predefined values of corrected standard day (STD) RPM for which the actual measured RPM values (RPM_F and RPM_A) can be found for all of the five test cases in the table presented in Fig. 1.
+The first operating condition is the design point (DP) for the approach condition with an RPM of 5598 1/min.
+The IDs of the test cases are given based on their corrected standard day RPM values, so that when looking at the results, one can draw conclusions based on the RPM values.